suenalaba/suenalaba/README.md

 ⚡ I'm an aspiring full stack developer with experience in the technologies listed in the **toolbox** below.

-📫 In addition, I like to build my random ideas, and explore the endless opportunities with technology.
+📫 I like to build my random ideas, and explore the endless opportunities with technology.

 <!--
 **suenalaba/suenalaba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.